Bura22/alx-low_level_programming/0x00-hello_world/README.md

-Hello, in this project I have done
+Hello, in this project I have done some scripts on C programming